 Collaboration Guidelines

-Collabing (or collaborating, or co-writing) is a great way to get to know others in the FAWM community, and to grow as a lyricist or musician.
+Collabing (or collaborating, or co-writing) is a great way to get to know other fawmers, and to grow as a lyricist or musician.

-These are FAWM community guidelines for collabing with other fawmers.
+These are the community guidelines for collabing with others during FAWM.

 Summary